Madog ap Llywelyn: Battle of Maes Moydog and defeat

 The crucial battle between Madog's men and those of the English crown occurred at the battle of Maes Moydog in Powys on 5 March 1295.
 Surprised by an army led by the Earl of Warwick, the Welsh army regained their composure and successfully defended against an English cavalry charge by using the "porcupine" pike men formation, or schiltron, a formation favoured by the Scots armies against English knights.
 However, arrows from English archers inflicted heavy losses, and in a pursuit of the Welsh from the battlefield, many Welsh soldiers drowned trying to cross a swollen river.

-Madog barely escaped from this episode with his life and was a fugitive until his capture by Ynyr Fychan of Nannau and hand over to John de Havering in Snowdonia in late July or early August 1295.
-He was subsequently taken to London, where he seems to have been kept in captivity for the rest of his life; he was still alive in 1312.
+Madog barely escaped from this episode with his life and was a fugitive until his capture by Ynyr Fychan of Nannau and was handed over to John de Havering in Snowdonia in late July or early August 1295.
+He was subsequently taken to London, where he seems to have been kept in captivity for the rest of his life; he was still alive in 1305.
 He was survived by his sons.

 The revolt of 1294–95 elicited a harsh response from Edward I in the form of humiliating and punitive ordinances further restricting the civil rights and economic and social opportunities of the Welsh.
 However, it was not long before Llywelyn Bren, Lord of Senghenydd, led a second rebellion, aided by some of the more prominent Marcher Lords in 1316.